Become a Category of One Seller Through Effective Writing

 Were you aware that Amazon’s meteoric rise to becoming a mammoth company is built on an effective writing habit?

 I didn’t either until I started working at a company that hired a lot of former Amazonians.
-These leaders brought over two powerful communication tools – the and the .
+These leaders brought over two powerful communication tools - the 6-page memo and the PR/FAQ.

 The key to them working effectively is that they are structured and written in a way to help the reader form an opinion quickly and take action.
-This is key in strategic sales, as the majority of .
+This is key in strategic sales, as the majority of your sales wins will come when you’re not in the room.

 Once I incorporated both of these effective forms of narrative writing into my sales motions, I was able to accelerate deal closure with a Fortune 10 company that had been dragging on for nearly 24 months (my longest sales cycle of my career).